quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 ~~~
 {: #reset-stream-at-format title="RESET_STREAM_AT Frame Format"}

-The RESET_STREAM_AT frames contain the following fields:
+The RESET_STREAM_AT frame contains the following fields:

 Stream ID: